Vote for your favourite savings provider and sign up for a chance to win £500!Read more…

-Is duty-free always cheaper?
+Is duty free cheaper?

 You have a bit of time to kill before boarding your flight to sunnier pastures and that battered old book sitting in your hand luggage isn’t quite going to cut it.
 What do you do?
 Have a gander at the duty-free goodies on offer, of course.

-But are we actually saving when shopping at the airport, compared to retail prices on the high street or online?
+But are we actually saving money when shopping at the airport, compared to retail prices on the high street or online?

 Duty-free fans look away because we’ve crunched some numbers and found that airport shopping works out approximately 17% more expensive, with some products costing 150% more if you buy before you fly.

 We analysed 48 products across the different retail categories found at duty-free shops to see how much more (or less!) they cost than the cheapest online price.